Monitoring epilepsy and medication

 Managing epilepsy involves monitoring (keeping records of) what medication you take and how it affects you, and when you have seizures and what they are like.
 This is a way of seeing if your treatment is working.

 The aim of epilepsy treatment is to stop seizures happening.
 For most people, seizures are controlled with anti-epileptic drugs (AEDs).
 The aim of treatment with AEDs is to stop the seizures with the smallest dose of the fewest number of AEDs, and with the least side effects (called optimal therapy).

 So taking medication involves getting the right balance of the dose, seizure control and side effects.
 This varies from one person to another.

 Doses and concentrations

-When you take AEDs, you take a particular number of tablets, and each tablet is a certain strength (or ‘size’).
-The strength is a measure of the amount of the active ingredient in it.
+When you take AEDs, you take a particular number of tablets, with each tablet being a certain strength (or ‘size’).
+The strength is a measure of the amount of the active ingredient in the tablet.
 Adding the number of tablets and their strength together gives you the dose that you take every day.
-For example, taking two 200mg tablets twice a day is 800mg per day.
+For example, taking two 200mg tablets twice a day is a dose of 800mg per day.
 The dose is a measurement of how much AED you take.

 Reference ranges and individual therapeutic concentrations

 ‘Reference ranges’ and ‘individual therapeutic concentrations’ are terms that doctors might use when talking about epilepsy treatment and AEDs.